eyra/port/README.md

 ## Use Port in a data donation study

+Port is a frontend it creates the app that participants will end up interacting with: it determines the data donation flow and extraction logic.
-Port is only a frontend it needs to be hosted by a server an needs a way of storing donated data.
+If you want to use Port in a data dontion study it needs to be hosted by a server an needs a way of storing donated data.

 In order to do a data donation study with Port you have several options:

 ### Port + Next on the Azure Cloud (Recommended)